mtalharaza9-ops/daynnight/VERCEL_SETUP.md

 ## 🔧 Environment Variables Setup

+**IMPORTANT**: Set these environment variables directly in your Vercel dashboard, NOT as secrets.

-In your Vercel dashboard, add these environment variables:
+In your Vercel dashboard → Project → Settings → Environment Variables, add:

 ### Database Configuration
 ```